 The origins, purposes, and meanings of myth in past and present human experiences as seen through mythological stories and characters.

-ENGL 128 Bible as Literature
+ENGL 128 The Bible as Literature

-Selected passages from old and new testaments as illustration of different types of literature (stories, drama, poetry).
-Analysis of the literary qualities of the bible.
+Selected passages from Old and New Testaments as illustrations of different types of literature (stories, drama, poetry).
+Analysis of the literary qualities of the Bible.

 ENGL 129 Directed Reading